President, North America

 Inflation in July came in at its lowest level in three years.
-An interest-rate cut is imminent, and expectations are for at least one more before the year is out.
+The Fed this week signaled that an interest rate cut is coming in September, the first since the early days of the pandemic.
 And recent earnings from some major retailers were more encouraging than expected.
-Korn Ferry’s North America president, Radhika Papandreou, says leaders are hoping that last week’s trifecta of data is enough to get consumers spending again.
+Korn Ferry’s North America president, Radhika Papandreou, says leaders are hoping that the trifecta of data is enough to get consumers spending again.
 “The question now is whether these moves will normalize things, or whether more action will be needed to stimulate the economy,” she says.

 Based on GDP figures, companies have been struggling with growing their revenues organically ever since the burst of buying activity in the early post-pandemic period of 2021.
 The situation in 2024 worsened during early summer, when consumers, spooked by inflation, pulled back even more on spending.
 But declining prices for most categories outside of food have gotten people shopping again.
 July retail sales posted their largest monthly increase since January 2023, for example.
 Christian Hasenoehrl, global account lead in the Consumer and Industrial practices at Korn Ferry, says retailers have shifted their focus—from passing inflation costs on to consumers to getting suppliers to bring down what they charge.
 While the economic picture may have hurt back-to-school shopping, Hasenoehrl says optimism is growing that it will improve by the holiday retail season.
 “The hope is that cheaper prices and more affordable debt will bring the consumer back,” he says.